RachelAlcraft/squice/src/README.md

-# APP-LIB-PY
+# SQUICE

-Scientific library example
+Scientific library for visualisation and interpolation of numerical matrix data